 Robex Announces the Signing of the US$ 35 Million Bridge Facility With Taurus

-QUEBEC CITY, March 21, 2023 (GLOBE NEWSWIRE) -- Robex Resources Inc. (TSXV: RBX; FRA: RB4) (“Robex” or the “Company”) is pleased to announce the signing of the previously announced US$ 35 million Bridge Loan with Taurus Mining Finance Fund No. 2, L.P. (“Taurus”), an arm’s length lender, for the development of the Kiniero Gold Project in Guinea as of March 21st, 2023 (the “Bridge” or the “Bridge Loan”).
+QUEBEC CITY, March 21, 2023 (GLOBE NEWSWIRE) -- Robex Resources Inc. RBXRB)) ("Robex" or the "Company") is pleased to announce the signing of the previously announced US$ 35 million Bridge Loan with Taurus Mining Finance Fund No. 2, L.P. ("Taurus"), an arm's length lender, for the development of the Kiniero Gold Project in Guinea as of March 21st, 2023 (the "Bridge" or the "Bridge Loan").

 The Bridge Loan will allow Robex to order long lead items, start the earthworks and carry out the work program leading to the completion of the feasibility study (as provided under Regulation 43-101 respecting Standards of Disclosure for Mineral Projects), which is expected to be released in May or June 2023.
 The Company will now work on satisfying the conditions precedent to closing and expects a formal closing by the end of March 2023.